collectionscms/collections/README.md

   </a>
 </p>

-Collections is a headless CMS that allows you to embed dynamic multilingual content—such as blogs, announcements, and notifications—into your website.
+Collections is a headless CMS with built-in multilingual support.
+Content created for blogs and announcements can be embedded into websites and WordPress to quickly transform them into multilingual sites.

-From post creation and automatic translation to AI-driven SEO optimization, we can quickly transform your existing site into a global multilingual site.
+Contents are translated into over 30 languages, and AI automatically generates multilingual SEO.

 ## ⭐ Why Collections Focus on multilingual?

-AI search has transformed the way search for information.
+Today, customer journeys begin not with keywords but with questions.
+Consumers expect answers across various channels—search, chat, and voice—in multiple languages, and AI delivers by recommending the most relevant content based on search intent.

-Instead of keywords, users now ask questions in their native language, and AI recommends the most relevant content based on search intent.
-Multilingual support is becoming essential for websites to connect with potential customers.
+In this "Ask AI" era, a website that cannot respond to consumer questions risks losing its value.
+Optimizing content for AI-driven searches has become an essential priority that can no longer be overlooked.

-However, this shift is also a great opportunity to attract future users!
+Collections harnesses this shift to help businesses capture global potential customers.
+By enabling multilingual content management and AI-powered assistance, it accelerates website globalization.

 <hr/>
 <h4>